 In today’s network market, white box switch is not a new subject.
 In simple terms, white box switch is a type of switch that hardware and network operating system are separated.
 And the widespread implementation of SDN (software-defined networking) has boosted the use of white box switches.
+Want to know more about SDN, you can read this article: Understanding SDN Protocols and Terminologies.
 What’s the relation between SDN and white box switches?
 How does SDN boost the development of white box switches?
 Why vendors and customers care much about both of them?
 This article will uncover these questions for you.

 As has mentioned above, white box switches use high-performance hardware that accepts a variety of networking operating systems.
 The biggest difference between it and traditional Ethernet switches is that software of withe box switch does not dependent on its hardware.
 In traditional Ethernet switches, hardware and software are in one package.
 That means if you buy a Cisco catalyst switch, the Cisco operating system is also needed.
 While for the withe box switches, users can choose the hardware and operating systems from different vendors like Cumulus, Pica8, Juniper, Dell and Big Switch, which provides more flexibility for users.

 Then what’s the relationship between white box switch and SDN?
 Let’s take a close look at SDN.
 SDN is a new emerging architecture that is dynamic, manageable, cost-effective, and adaptable.
 It decouples the network control and forwarding functions, enabling the network control to become directly programmable and the underlying infrastructure to be abstracted for applications and network services.
 Therefore, the switches in SDN environment do not rely on hardware for separate network, but on software-based network function virtualization (NFV), which offers great convenience for the users of white box switches.
 Because white box switch allows its customers to choose the best suitable operating system for themselves.
 Here is a simple graph showing SDN architecture.